 To help prevent the spread of COVID-19 (Coronavirus) and protect our patients, volunteers and staff, all walk-in urgent care clinics at the Free Clinic of Southwest Washington have been cancelled beginning Monday, March 16.
 The health of our patients is very important to us, so we are working to have a telehealth process in place by Friday, March 20.
 Our dental and vision clinics, as well as our Project Access program, will continue as scheduled.

 We provide free urgent medical care to children and adults who are low-income and without health insurance.
 Urgent care clinics are first-come, first-served – there are no appointments.

-Monday, Wednesday, Friday – doors open at 8:30 a.m.
+Doors open at 8:30 a.m.
 All available spots may fill quickly, so please arrive at least 30 minutes before the doors open.

-Tuesday, Thursday – doors open at 5:30 p.m.
+Doors open at 5:30 p.m.
 All available spots may fill quickly, so please arrive at least 30 minutes before the doors open.

 Please arrive at least 30 minutes before the doors open.
 We see patients on a first-come, first-served basis, and all available spots may fill quickly.

 All services provided at the Free Clinic of Southwest Washington are free.
 We ask patients to make an optional donation, but no one is turned away if they are unable to give.

 If you have any questions about the services provided during the walk-in clinics, please call us at 360.313.1390.